 Walk to work, it’s a great way to get fit and a perfect way to ease into a hectic day.
 An early morning walk on the weekend, makes you feel great to be alive.

 Riding to work or for leisure helps you stay fit and best of all it’s free.
 With cities recognising the importance of bike tracks, bike riders have never been safer.

-There are many more ways to save money for travel, we have only touched on a few.
+There are many more ways to save money for travel, such as house sitting.
+We have only touched on a few.

 We hope this has inspired you to start saving for your travel dreams.
 The path takes discipline and determination but once you get started you will be surprised at how much you can save and the rewards are unforgettable.